BOSS: Dark Energy and the Geometry of Space

 The SDSS's Baryon Oscillation Spectroscopic Survey (BOSS) mapped the spatial distribution of luminous red galaxies (LRGs) and quasars to detect the characteristic scale imprinted by baryon acoustic oscillations in the early Universe.
 Sound waves that propagate in the early Universe, like spreading ripples in a pond, imprint a characteristic scale on cosmic microwave background fluctuations.
 These fluctuations have evolved into today's walls and voids of galaxies, meaning this baryon acoustic oscillation (BAO) scale (about 150 Mpc) is visible among galaxies today.
 This concept is illustrated on the right (some of the relative scales have been exaggerated for illustration purposes).

 These baryon acoustic oscillations have now been measured in the distribution of galaxies as illustrated on the left, where we show the power spectrum of galaxy fluctuations as a function of scale (shown here as a wave number, k).
 We have removed the smooth component to more clearly show the oscillations, which are the BAO signal of interest.
-The two panels show the previous results from SDSS-II DR7 LRGs (top) and the new results from the z = 0.55 BOSS DR9 sample (CMASS, bottom).
-The reduction in errors and the better fit to the cosmological model (solid line) of the BOSS data compared to the SDSS-II is clearly evident.
+The two panels show the previous results from SDSS-II DR7 LRGs (top) and the results from the z = 0.55 BOSS DR9 sample (CMASS, bottom).
+The reduction in errors and the better fit to the cosmological model (solid line) of the BOSS data compared to the SDSS-II data is clearly evident.

 Using the acoustic scale as a physically calibrated ruler, BOSS has determined the angular diameter distance with a precision of 1% at redshifts z = 0.3 and z = 0.55 using the distribution of galaxies.
 BOSS has also measured the distribution of quasar absorption lines at z = 2.5, yielding a measurement of the angular diameter distance at that redshift to an accuracy of 1.5%, and measured the cosmic expansion rate H(z) with 1-2% precision at the same redshifts.
 These measurements provide demanding tests for theories of dark energy and the origin of cosmic acceleration.